OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `ls -1t | head -10` to create a script that displays the 10 newest files in the current directory

+Use `sort | uniq -u` to create a script that takes a list of words as input and prints only words that appearexactly once